<> <> <> <>

 • Eat a healthy, balanced diet: Nutritional deficiencies can trigger telogen effluvium (TE), so it's important to make sure you're getting all the essential vitamins, minerals and nutrients your body needs to function.
 If you're not sure where to start, it's best to chat with a doctor or nutritionist.

-• Use a hair loss shampoo: Pilot's Hair Growth Shampoo and Conditioner are designed to promote hair growth and lay the groundwork for thicker, healthier, and happier follicles
+• Use a hair loss shampoo: Pilot's Hair Growth Shampoo & Conditioner are designed to promote hair growth and lay the groundwork for thicker, healthier hair follicles.

 • Use a hair loss vitamin supplement: Pilot's Biotin Hair Gummies benefit hair health via the synthesis of Keratin, the protective protein that makes up your hair (and makes it stronger and less prone to damage)

-• Speak to your doctor: If you're concerned about hair loss, or about your alcohol consumption, it's always best to speak to a doctor.
+• Speak to your doctor: If you're concerned about hair loss, it's always best to speak to a doctor.
 You can start your journey toward happy, healthy hair at Pilot today.

 Science-approved ways to regrow your hair